owenwexler/mockabase/README.md

 # Mockabase

 Mockabase is a minimal open-source local offline mock authentication service that approximately mocks the Supabase API for use in automated testing and development.
-I made Mockabase because I personally found Supabase hard to test with in development and found that I needed a mock service that would allow me to consistently create and delete test users without having several different email addresses.
+I made Mockabase because I personally found Supabase hard to test with in development and found that I needed a mock service that would allow me to consistently create and delete test users without having several different real email addresses.
 I personally believe it is ok to mock Supabase when doing automated tests of an app's functionality, as automated testing of live Supabase responses would be tantamount to testing Supabase itself, which the Supabase team has covered.
 That said, of course, I recommend to do some manual acceptance testing of your app with live Supabase responses too.

-## Disclaimer
+## Disclaimers

+**IMPORTANT: UNDER NO CIRCUMSTANCES SHOULD MOCKABASE BE USED IN PRODUCTION.
+MOCKABASE IS NOT A PRODUCTION-READY AUTH SERVICE.
+MOCKABASE IS STRICTLY FOR USE IN TESTING, PROTOTYPING, AND LOCAL DEVELOPMENT.
+ANY USE OF MOCKABASE IN PRODUCTION IS NOT CONDONED BY THE CREATORS AND MAINTAINERS, IS AT YOUR OWN RISK, AND THE CREATORS AND MAINTAINERS OF MOCKABASE ARE NOT TO BE HELD LIABLE UNDER ANY CIRCUMSTANCES FOR LOSSES RELATED TO THE USE OF THIS SERVICE IN PRODUCTION APPS.**

 I am not affiliated with Supabase or the Supbase team in any way.
 This service is not condoned, supported, or endorsed by Supabase or the Supabase team in any way.

 I aimply wrote this to solve a problem I had with testing Supabase auth in my apps consistently and decided to open-source it in the hope that it would help other developers solve similar problems.
 That's all.